TravelByRocket/point-one-k/README.md

 # $0.1k
-Now inteneded to make basic trade studies, it was originally developed to prioritize entrepreneurial projects in the style of the book ["The $100 Startup" by Chris Guillebeau](https://100startup.com)
+Now intended to make basic trade studies, it was originally developed to prioritize entrepreneurial projects in the style of the book ["The $100 Startup" by Chris Guillebeau](https://100startup.com)

 ## Data Model
 Some of the properties were carried over from the Ultimate Portfolio App as I learned all of the intended nuances, while also adding all of the proprties I needed for my specific project.